FekDN/GABE/README.md

 **4. CKA = 1.0 — resolved as optimisation trajectory artifact (Exp 26b)**
 The basis subspace is identical across models and training states (Exp 6).
 Exp 26b resolves the cause: span(B) similarity is driven entirely by **shared initialisation and data order** (seed), not by the ATen computational graph, not by architecture topology, and not by SVD arithmetic on same-shaped matrices.
 Different architectures trained from the same seed converge to span(B) alignment 2387× above random; the same architecture from different seeds lands at the random baseline (1×).
 CKA = 1.0 in pretrained models reflects a shared optimisation path (same pretrained checkpoint), not an intrinsic property of the network or its weight-space geometry.
 The memory-addressing analogy remains structurally useful: $\overline{W}$ and $B_k$ are fingerprints of the optimisation trajectory and are reusable across tasks (Exp 19, alignment 0.9996 after fine-tuning).
 The "universality" is real but procedural — it follows from where training started, not from what architecture was used.

+**5. GABE as a practical PEFT method — validated on CNN and LLM** The fine-tuning experiments (FT-CV, FT-LM, FT-LM2) establish GABE as a concrete, deployable PEFT technique:
+- **4-shot new-class learning (ResNet-18):** GABE_FT achieves KL(FULL_FT ‖ GABE_FT) = 0.000002 with 3× fewer parameters in conv groups — logit-level equivalence to full fine-tuning.
+- **LLM domain adaptation (GPT-2-small):** GABE_FT reaches PPL = 116.47 vs FULL_FT PPL = 646.40 on a 200-sample domain-shift task, demonstrating that freezing $B_k$ acts as a structural regularizer preventing catastrophic forgetting.
+Memory savings: 12.4× reduction in training VRAM (1460 MB → 118 MB).
+- **Lossless format conversion (FT-LM2):** After training in GABE weight-space, re-extracting the basis produces SA=1.0 with zero perplexity change.
+A model trained with 12.4× memory savings can be saved as a standard `.safetensors` file with no quality penalty and used with unmodified `transformers` inference.
+GABE is a pure training-time optimization — it leaves no runtime footprint.

+The consistent finding across Exp 29, FT-CV, and FT-LM is that **$\overline{W}$ carries the adaptation signal while $\alpha$ and $B_k$ remain structurally rigid**.
+This suggests a future WBAR_ONLY mode (freezing both $B_k$ and $\alpha$, training only $\overline{W}$) could achieve even greater compression while maintaining performance.

 The memory-addressing analogy — $\overline{W}$ as RAM, $B_k$ as address space, $\alpha_i$ as pointers — is supported by these findings but remains illustrative.
 The geometric picture is now precise: training implicitly concentrates functional structure into the leading directions of inter-layer weight variance.
 Those directions ($B_1$, $B_2$) sit above the 99th percentile of the functional spectrum across three independent geometries and are stable across seeds, fine-tuning, and architectures.
 The third direction ($B_3$) is near-random, suggesting the effective functional rank of a standard Conv2d group may be 2, not L−1.